thewca/wca-regulations/wca-regulations_2012.md

 - 10c) Puzzles may be in any orientation at the end of the attempt.
 - 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
 Exceptions: see Article 5.
 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
-    - 10e1) For each two adjacent parts (e.g. two parallel adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Regulation 10f, the puzzle shall be considered to require one additional move to solve (see "Block Turn Metric" in Article 12).
+    - 10e1) For each two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Regulation 10f, the puzzle shall be considered to require one additional move to solve (see "Block Turn Metric" in Article 12).
     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
     - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
     - 10e4) If more than one move is required, the attempt is ruled DNF.